Book Blaster Issue 6

 Although the junk mail pile was only up to 9 inches, I decided it was time to devour it.
 And in it was this, from LifeTools:

-I Barclay-carded the money over the phone to LifeTools (it’s not cheap) who promised to rush me the audio-cassettes, training manuals etc. While I was waiting for it to arrive I did the maths.
+I Barclay-carded the money over the phone to LifeTools (it’s not cheap) who promised to rush me the course.
+While I was waiting for it to arrive I did the maths.
 If I could master PhotoReading I could blast through Reasons and Persons — including Appendices, Notes and Bibliography — in seventeen and a half minutes.

 As soon as the course came (four days to go), I went for it. the trick is to lodge the target book in your unconscious mind and then develop the knack of accessing only the bits you need — there’s room for whole libraries in there!
 In fact it’s not really “reading” at all, it’s a whole other biz: first you’ve got to find your phantom sausage.
 Look at something distant and static.
 Now in front of your eyes bring your two index fingers together, maintaining distant focus — and you’ll see it: your phantom sausage (it’s due to the divergence of vision.)
 And that’s how you do it — you look kind of past, kind of through the book and a phantom sausage page appears and that’s all you bother with.
 As soon as you get it you turn the page — don’t stop and read anything or it will interrupt your lack of concentration.